- Tobacco kills up to half of its users.

 - A comprehensive ban on all tobacco advertising, promotion and sponsorship could decrease tobacco consumption by an average of about 7%, with some countries experiencing a decline in consumption of up to 16%.

-- Around one country in three has minimal or no restrictions at all on tobacco advertising, promotion and sponsorship.
+- Around 1 country in 3 has minimal or no restrictions at all on tobacco advertising, promotion and sponsorship.

 Taxes discourage tobacco use

-Even so, high tobacco taxes is a measure that is rarely used.
-Only 32 countries, less than 8% of the world's population, have tobacco tax rates greater than 75% of the retail price.
-Tobacco tax revenues are on average 175 times higher than spending on tobacco control, based on available data.
+Even so, high tobacco taxes is a measure that is rarely implemented.
+Only 33 countries, with 10% of the world's population, have introduced taxes on tobacco products so that more than 75% of the retail price is tax.
+Tobacco tax revenues are on average 269 times higher than spending on tobacco control, based on available data.

 The 6 MPOWER measures are: